Bira/octopus-carnival/_drafts/wir-dscc-dragon-of-tyr.md

 ecosystem was completely destroyed, starting the world's transformation into the desert it is today.

-Eventually Champions became convinced that all of this was a bit too much, so they returned to Rajaat and, led by Borys, managed to rebel against him and imprison him in a pocket dimension outside of time and space.
-The former Champions quickly conquered or built city-states in one of the last habitable regions of Athas, setting themselves up as the Sorcerer-Kings.
+In time, even the Champions became convinced that all of this was a bit too much.
+Led by Borys, they turned on their master and managed to imprison him in a pocket dimension outside of time and space.
+Once Rajaat was out of the picture, the former Champions quickly conquered or built city-states in one of the last habitable regions of Athas, setting themselves up as the Sorcerer-Kings.

 By then, they knew that attaining the pinnacle of power as a defiler would lead to transformation into a dragon.
 Borys, who had taken it upon himself to guard